shahab-sarmashghi/RESPECT/README.md

 `HCRM` stands for high copy repeats per million, and is the estimated average multiplicity of k-mers with the highest multiplicities, normalized by the length of genome.
 High `HCRM` values can be attributed to the presence of transposable elements.
+The estimate of `HCRM` from genome-skim can be up to 2 times the estimate from the assembly because we do not know which strand (forward/reverse) of DNA the reads are coming from, so the counts of a k-mer and its reverse complement are aggregated.

 The estimated repeat spectra are written to `estimated_spectra.txt`.
 The column `rX` specifies the estimated number of k-mers with `X` copy in the